Haydeni0/record-folder-structure/README.md

 - Make use of already existing libraries if possible
 - Be fast
+  - Python recursion/loop is fast enough, as we are mostly limited by read speed, especially for hard drives.
+  - Maybe consider something faster for NVMe SSDs
 - Store in a space efficient format
 - Be easy to use, maybe implement as a command line utility with ability to pass in options
 - Be safe, make sure it has read only permissions